Sichuan pepper: Phytochemistry

-Historic US import ban
+Historical US import ban

 From 1968 to 2005, the United States Food and Drug Administration banned the importation of Sichuan peppercorns because they were found to be capable of carrying citrus canker (as the tree is in the same family, Rutaceae, as the genus Citrus).
 This bacterial disease, which is very difficult to control, could potentially harm the foliage and fruit of citrus crops in the U.S. The import ban was only loosely enforced until 2002.

 In 2005, the USDA and FDA allowed imports, provided the peppercorns were heated for ten minutes to approximately 140 °F to kill any canker bacteria.
 Starting in 2007, the USDA no longer required peppercorns to be heated, fully ending the import ban on peppercorns.